 To view the diff of the whole file in the dedicated diff viewer, select it in the list and press Ctrl+D or click the button on the toolbar.
 The Differences Viewer will open showing what has changed in this revision.

 Review history for directories

-In addition to reviewing the history for the whole project or for a specific file, you can check which changes were made in specific folders.
+In addition to reviewing the history for the whole attached directory or for a specific file, you can check which changes were made in specific folders.

 A new tab is added to the Git tool window Alt+9 that shows commits filtered by the selected folders.